Building Multilingual Datasets for Predicting Mental Health Severity through LLMs: Prospects and Challenges: Experiments

 \paragraph{Further analysis with examples}

 Lastly, Figure \ref{greek-suicide-example} presents two instances of the suicide dataset.
-Regarding the first example, while the translation from English to Greek appears to be correct in terms of conveying the same message, the English text is classified as "Potential suicide attempt", while the Greek text is classified as "Suicidal ideation".
-The LLM might be interpreting the context differently due to nuances in the languages.
-In English, "attempted suicide" explicitly suggests a recent suicide attempt, which clearly falls under "Potential suicide attempt."
-In Greek, the model might be weighing other parts of the text more heavily, leading to a classification of "Suicidal ideation."
-This could be due to differences in the training data, language model intricacies, or contextual emphasis.
+Regarding the first example, while the translation from English to Greek appears to be correct in terms of conveying the same message, the English text is classified as "Supportive", while the Greek text is classified incorrectly as "Indicator".
+In this case, GPT could interpret the context differently due to the nuances in the languages.
+In Greek, the model might be weighing other parts of the text more heavily, leading to a classification of "Indicator".
+This could be due to differences in the training data, the intricacies of the language model, or contextual emphasis.

 For the second example, we observe that the translation is accurate and conveys the same message as the original English text.
-Both the English and Greek texts are classified consistently and correctly as "suicidal ideation".
+Nevertheless, the English text was incorrectly classified as level 2 (indicator).
+However, the Greek translation was correctly classified as level 3 (ideation).
+Here, we see that detecting different levels is inherently difficult.
+The original English post could be mispredicted as it is quite small and generic.